qualityclouds/.github/profile/README.md

 We empower global teams to:
 -  **Gain full visibility** into the quality, compliance, and technical debt of their cloud platforms.
--  **Automate governance** through integrations with GitHub, ServiceNow, Salesforce, and Microsoft Dynamics 365.
+-  **Automate governance** through integrations with GitHub, ServiceNow, Salesforce, Microsoft Dynamics 365, Cursor, Lovable, Replit, and Claude Code.
 -  **Improve productivity and reliability** by catching issues before they reach production.

 With a focus on **scalability**, **security**, and **continuous improvement**, Quality Clouds supports developers, architects, and enterprise leaders in aligning code quality with business outcomes.